apd10/dlrm/README.md

   - and run python3 setup install in that repo

-3)  A) run the bench/train_tb_rma_final.sh to run 1000x compression on official MLPerf DLRM Model
+3)  A) run the bench/train_tb_rma_final.sh to run 1000x compression on official MLPerf DLRM Model run the bench/train_tb_rma_final.chunk32.sh to run 1000x compression on official MLPerf DLRM Model using Z = 32

     B) run the bench/train_kaggle_rma.sh to run 1000x compression on kaggle model (embedding size 16)